 1. Flush the lines

 This cleaning procedure is required before you drain your hot tub.
 Even if your sanitizer level is perfect, your hot tub can still develop a biofilm: a bacteria that isolates itself from the chlorine and starts exposing other contaminants like legionnaires or Staphylococcus.
 These bacteria can pose serious health concerns like intense stomach illness, skin rashes, eye, and ear irritation.
-Due to dirty pipes, your hot tub water can turn a red-yellow color and can cause a foul odor over time.
+Due to dirty pipes, your hot tub water can turn a red-yellow colour and can cause a foul odour over time.

 The line flush product will help you deal with the dirt accumulated on the pipes.
 This is a special hot tub cleaner formulated to break down the biofilm.

 Extremely easy-to-use, just add the required amount of flush product (relative to your hot tub’s volume) into the hot tub water and let it circulate for 30 minutes at high speed or leave it overnight at low speed.

 ❗ Note: Don’t worry if a gross-looking foam appears, this indicates that the pipes are really dirty.
 The flush line product will remove the germs and the biofilm.

 Before draining your hot tub, it is important to turn off the power connection.
 The combination of electricity and water is dangerous and it can damage your hot tub.
 The pump motor may also break down if it is running in an empty hot tub.